payu-india/CMS-Chatbot/docs/MCP/install-and-configure-payu-mcp-server.md

 }
 ```

+> 📘 Note:
+>
-> **Implementation Note**: If you've configured Docker to use a different port, make sure to update the URL accordingly.
+> If you've configured Docker to use a different port, make sure to update the URL accordingly.
 The port in the URL should match the port mapping specified in your Docker run command.

 ## Verification